 AI Client Compatibility

-All three platforms support major AI clients, though MintMCP maintains an official Cursor partnership for enterprise coding workflows:
+All three platforms support major AI client workflows, though MintMCP is listed in the Cursor Hooks Partners Program for enterprise coding workflows:

-MintMCP supports: Claude (Desktop and Web), ChatGPT, Microsoft Copilot, Cursor (official partner), Gemini, Goose, LibreChat, Open WebUI, Windsurf
+MintMCP supports: Claude (Desktop and Web), ChatGPT, Microsoft Copilot, Cursor, Gemini, Goose, LibreChat, Open WebUI, Windsurf

 Making the Right Choice: Key Considerations